Theodore Roosevelt Presidential Library: History

-In January 2022, the Equestrian Statue of Theodore Roosevelt, which stood outside the American Museum of Natural History in New York City facing Central Park West, was removed and will be on a long-term loan to the Library.
-The Library has yet to determine how and where the statue will be displayed on the grounds.
-The statue has generated controversy due to its subordinate depiction of African and Native American figures beside Roosevelt.
+In January 2022, the Equestrian Statue of Theodore Roosevelt, which stood outside the American Museum of Natural History in New York City facing Central Park West since the 1940s, was removed and will be on a long-term loan to the museum.
+The museum has yet to determine how and where the statue will be displayed on the grounds.
+The statue attracted controversy resulting from perceptions of the African and Native American figures standing alongside a horse-mounted Roosevelt.

+The museum opened to the public on the 250th anniversary of the nation on July 4, 2026.
+A dedication ceremony was held by President Donald Trump on July 1.